Matheus-Thurler/site-matheus-thurler-aws/content/kubernetes/Kubernetes-Commands-You-Should-Know.md

 ---
-title: Kubernetes Commands You Should Know
+title: K8S Commands You Should Know
 slug: kubernetes-commands-you-should-know
 tag: kubernetes
 description: Kubernetes Commands You Should Know